No Products in the Cart

 If you are looking for something already ready to go and just need to add names and color, I found these posters on Amazon that would work great for such a project.
 You could also add pictures to this if they wanted.

 When we treasure and pass down family heirlooms, we make a better world together.
-The standard way of completing this step is for your scouts to ask their parents or grandparents about any special family items they might own or plan to pass down.
+Have your girls ask their parents or grandparents about any special family items they might own or plan to pass down.

 Another way to go about this in a creative way could be to follow up your scouts’ ancestry study by finding an item that represents their culture to them, like maybe a special type of food or clothing that is unique to their ethnic background.
 This can be a great solution if your scouts’ families don’t tend to pass things down.

 Now it’s time to show off their findings!
-Of course, the standard ways of explaining their family history involve standard presentation methods like speeches or power points.
+Girls can share their family history with PowerPoint or with a poster board.

 A unique way to make your troop’s family story badge experience memorable is to host a family history party.
 This is a special, planned event where each girl gets their own table or area in the room to display pictures of their family members, treasured family items, favorite family foods, and anything else that represents their families.
 Your girls can take turns between walking around the room looking at each “exhibit” in your collective family history museum and showing off their own family history.